 Danah's statement suggests that the M.A. program has significantly impacted her personal growth and development, resulting in a transformation of her PI.
-The program enabled her to enhance her knowledge and skills in TESOL, including theoretical and practical aspects.
+The program enabled her to enhance her knowl-

 During her doctoral studies in applied linguistics in the USA, Nada's PI was greatly influenced by her professors.
 These professors served as role models, embodying the highest standards of academia.
 Nada expressed deep gratitude for their exceptional commitment and the pivotal role they played in shaping her educational journey.
 Nada, in the second interview, explained further,